All Episodes

 Enemy number one of the White House.

-Yeah, and they said that he clearly said he asked to identify a reporter they hated the most, and it was me.
+Yeah, and they said that he clearly said he asked to identify a reporter they hated the most, that it was me.

-And Howard Kurtz of the Washington Post called me up and he said, I never heard, in all the time I've covered Washington, this White House, or any White House, actually name someone like that.
+One clearest sign, and Howard Kurtz of the Washington Post called me up and he said, I never heard in all the time I've covered Washington, this White House or any White House actually named someone like it.

 A reporter being singled out.

-The White House, for years, has been encouraging the press to do stories on uh... people they don't like and from one of them my
+The White House for years have been encouraging the press to do stories on people they don't like.

 They're very concerned about the Vince Foster case.